 The first 30 seconds are an ad only for you to hear an intro and another ad.
 Then the last two and a half minutes are usually ads too.
 It’s way too many for this short of a podcast.
 Chris Miller is really good but the interviews they get are terrible quality and hard to hear.
 Off the bench is a much better wiz centric pod.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Wizards Talk and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Wizards Talk.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Wizards Talk and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Wizards Talk from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Wizards Talk from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.